armandosunny/EcoNicheS/README.md

 # To install the library

+EcoNicheS works with specific libraries in R that it uses to perform ecological niche modeling analyses, as later versions have been found to be incompatible.
+Therefore, to ensure smooth functionality, please download and install the correct version of the following libraries in RStudio.
+You can visit the websites listed below to obtain the required packages and you can try using the listed commands in RStudio as well to obtain the necessary versions.

 ``` r
 #Before loading the graphical interface, paste this line to give more capacity to rJava and then select the working directory